Pedro de la Rosa: McLaren (2003–2009)

-For the season he combined his testing duties with providing race commentary for Spanish broadcaster Telecinco.
-After his absence in 2006 he returned to the microphone in 2007.
+For the season, De la Rosa combined his testing duties with providing race commentary for Spanish broadcaster Telecinco.
+After his absence in 2006, he returned to the microphone in 2007.

 Reports in 2007 consistently linked De la Rosa to a return to F1 racing with the new Prodrive team, which was set to make its debut in the season.
 Speculation suggested that Prodrive would run with support from the McLaren team, and that De la Rosa, along with fellow tester Gary Paffett, would race for them in their maiden season.
 However, the team failed to make the grid for the new season, and De la Rosa instead remained as a test driver for McLaren.